Evidence & safety

 What to do next

-For "What beginners should know about pressure and comfort", choose one low-pressure action: keep the next session simple enough to do when energy is low.
-Use the related Orena guide for "What beginners should know about pressure and comfort" when you want app support for that action.
-The useful signal for "What beginners should know about pressure and comfort" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.
+For "Practical context: beginners should know about pressure and comfort", choose one low-pressure action: keep the next session simple enough to do when energy is low.
+Use the related Orena guide for "Practical context: beginners should know about pressure and comfort" when you want app support for that action.
+The useful signal for "Practical context: beginners should know about pressure and comfort" is whether the reader can check whether reminders reduce friction or add pressure with less uncertainty.

 Evidence boundary